About the Query Expression

 Combined Query Expression Examples

-• A customer is on the Pro-Sports Athletics commerce search page.
-The customer interacts with the search page as follows:
+A customer interacts with the search page as follows:

-• The customer triggers a query containing the keywords Blorton snowboard.
+1. The customer triggers a query containing the keywords Updating boat software.

-• The ART model on the assigned query pipeline has learned a pattern based on the current context that customers often were interested in purchasing a snowboard (e.g., result item) with a permanentid value of z0f0rcprlia27wg8ov6q4347f4hjnc55nzu6nl8rnzn1p56ugf1235fvhrg8.
+3. The ART model on the assigned query pipeline has learned a pattern based on the current context that customers often were interested in looking at the article titled The Best Practices for Using a Boat GPS System when they searched for Updating boat software.
+This article has a permanentid value of z0f0rcprlia27wg8ov6q4347f4hjnc55nzu6nl8rnzn1p56ugf1235fvhrg8.
 Therefore, the dq is assigned the value @permanentid=z0f0rcprlia27wg8ov6q4347f4hjnc55nzu6nl8rnzn1p56ugf1235fvhrg8

 This results in the following combined query expression:

-• A support agent is interacting with a customer service search interface to assist a customer with their Orange Technologies product.
+A support agent is interacting with a customer service search interface to assist a customer with their product.
 The support agent interacts with the search interface as follows:

-• The support agent triggers a query containing the keywords piPhone crashing.
+1. The support agent triggers a query containing the keywords Supplies conference.

-• The support agent selects the V6 value from the piPhone Version facet, changing the advanced query expression to @piphoneversion="V6".
+2. The support agent selects the value Latvia from the Country facet, setting the advanced query expression to @country="Latvia".

-• The ART model on the assigned query pipeline uses intelligent term detection to extract the terms battery and settings from the case description.
+4. The ART model on the assigned query pipeline uses Intelligent Term Detection (ITD) to extract the terms supplies and conference from the case description.

 This results in the following combined query expression: